roberrrt-s/legacy-verified-extension/README.md

 - Clone or download this repository
 - Run `npm run repack` inside the main folder
-- Navigate to your [extension page](chrome://extensions) in Chrome.
+- Navigate to your [extension page](chrome://extensions) in Chrome
--
+- Apply _Developer Mode_ in the top right, and click on _Load unpacked_
+- Upload the contents of the `/build/` folder

 ## Contribution